 Still or south Kona winds

 When the winds stop or blow from the south, which is less than 20 percent of the time, the weather here isn’t optimal.
 In the winter it will tend to be cold and wet and in the summer, humid.
 South winds are common during periods of heavy winter rains.
-In recent years, Kona winds also allow the VOG to move up from the Big Island and cover the other main islands.
+In recent years, Kona winds also allow whatever VOG exists to move up from the Big Island.

-Beat of Hawaii tip #2.
-Kauai has more precipitation per year overall, and is lush and tropical.
+Beat of Hawaii tip #4.
+Kauai has more precipitation per year overall and is lush and tropical.
 That’s why it is called the Garden Island.
 The Big island’s resort areas are among the driest parts of the state with the most consistent weather.
 Maui and Oahu feature both drier and wetter parts, with primary visitor destinations located in the drier areas.